Decorative Panel (France), 1850–60

-This is a Ornament.
+This is a Decorative panel.
 It is dated 1850–60 and we acquired it in 1931.
 Its medium is block-printed and hand painted on a combed background.
 It is a part of the Wallcoverings department.

 This is one panel from a set of four bearing similar likeness.
 On a combed or dragged ground simulating oak, each has a block-printed simulation of an ornate carved wood frame containing a hand painted landscape scene.
 This frame contains a scene of two small goldfinches perched in the crotch of a tree, attending a nest with eggs.
 Composing the background behind the birds is a near cloudless sky.
 These panels would have been used in groups, hung on opposite sides of the room, alternating with plain wood grained panels.
 These panels were produced at a time when a high degree of realism was fashionable in wallpapers.
 Also popular at this time were decors or fresco papers which contained an elaborate architectural framework with pilasters, wainscot and moldings enclosing a scene from a scenic wallpaper or a printed landscape scene modeled after a painting.

 Our curators have highlighted 6 objects that are related to this one.
 Here are three of them, selected at random:

 Its dimensions are

 81.5 x 50.5 cm (32 1/16 x 19 7/8 in.)

 Decorative Panel (France), 1850–60; block-printed and hand painted on a combed background; 81.5 x 50.5 cm (32 1/16 x 19 7/8 in.); Gift of Eleanor and Sarah Hewitt; 1931-45-62